soitun/oio-sds/Variables.md

 ### resolver.cache.root.max.default

-> In any shard resolver instanciated, sets the maximum number of root entries
+> In any shard resolver instantiated, sets the maximum number of root entries

  * default: **4096**
  * type: guint